The UMW Battlefield Moves

 The Bituminous Coal Operators Association (BCOA), the national industry bargaining group, has claimed that the incidence of wildcat strikes increased threefold between 1970 and 1977, so that in 1977 mines were closed down an average of one working day out of every ten.
 When the BCOA's negotiating team sat down at the table with the UMW at the start of the 1977 contract negotiations, it insisted that the new pact give companies the power to fire wildcat organizers and fine miners who refused to cross wildcat pickets.

 That provision did not survive, but the new contract did offer improved mechanisms to settle disputes at the local level without strikes.
 Wildcat strikes were costing both miners and companies money.
-It has often been alleged that it is freedom from disruptions, not the costs of union wage or benefits packages, that makes the non-UMW western mines so attractive to coal companies, and since the signing of the current contract in March of 1978, Illinois union and industry have both worked to limit them.
-And the number of wildcats has dropped.
+It has often been alleged that it is freedom from disruptions, not the costs of union wage or benefits packages, that makes the non-UMW western mines so attractive to coal companies.
+That's why, since the signing of the current contract in March of 1978, coal owners and workers in Illinois have both worked to limit the number of wildcat stoppages.

 The new reasonableness being shown in Illinois may be nothing more than prudence; historically, work disruptions diminish in slack times when both workers and owners share what one industry official described as "a joint preoccupation with survival."

-The classic causes for strikes, however, are still economic, in part because many miners, such as those in southern Illinois, work where there are few other jobs to be had, so that layoffs are feared as much as injury.
-And miners have fought to protect their paychecks.
+The classic causes for strikes, however, are still economic.
+Many miners, such as those in southern Illinois, work where there are few other jobs to be had, so that layoffs are feared as much as injury.
 The coal wars of the 1930's, for example, began when the rank and file refused to accept a reduced wage rate negotiated by the union leadership after competition from cheaper coal mined in nonunion states had undercut Illinois markets, leading to overproduction and layoffs.

 Overproduction and layoffs in Illinois caused by out-of-state competition is still a problem a half-century later.
-Only today that coal is taking over Illinois's market not because it is cheaper but because it is cleaner.
+Only today, imported coal is taking over Illinois's markets not because it is cheaper but because it is cleaner.
 According to UMW figures, 590 Illinois miners had been laid off as of November 30, 1979, and another 1,081 miners had been placed on shortened work weeks.
 Such statistics have caused many Illinois miners to regard clean air bureaucrats and the rate-makers at the Illinois Commerce Commission as bigger threats to miners than their traditional antagonists in the coal industry.

-The union thus finds itself addressing issues that lie at a bewildering distance from its accustomed place -beside its members in the coal fields.
+The union thus finds itself addressing issues that lie at a bewildering distance from work rules or wages.
 For example, the UMW organized a one-day work stoppage last March to protest the use by Illinois electric utilities of low-sulfur western coal as an anti-pollution strategy, and the union's list of recommendations recently submitted to the Governor's Commission on the 1977 Clean Air Amendments dealt with such arcana as PSD (Permissable Significant Deterioration) air pollution rules and "transportation 'pass-throughs.'"

-One of the biggest threats to Illinois coal miners comes from other miners.
+And as in the 1930s, one of the biggest threats to Illinois coal miners comes from miners working cheap in other states.
 More and more of the nation's coal is being mined in the West, and the West remains barren ground for UMW organizers.
 This unhappy fact affects District 12 in two ways.
 One, as the share of the nation's coal supplied from the non-UMW West rises, the UMW's economic clout shrinks.
 At present only about half of U.S. coal is dug by UMW miners.
 That statistic isn't wholly reliable; UMW officials insist that because the energy value of UMW's coal is so much higher than its western competitor, the union actually controls as much as 75 percent of the country's coal energy.
 Even so, the UMW's relative share is declining, as is its once formidable presence in the marketplace and at the bargaining table.

 Two, the losing of the West has more direct effects in Illinois.
-During the marathon 110-day strike that began in December 1977, the Central Illinois Public Service Co. had to reduce its power output by some 5 percent in some service areas to preserve a coal reserve which had dwindled from its usual 150,000 tons to 35,000 tons.
+During the marathon 110-day strike that began in December 1977, the Central Illinois Public Service Co. had to reduce its power output by some five percent in some service areas to preserve a coal reserve which had dwindled from its usual 150,000 tons to 35,000 tons.
 The reason CIPS' customers' TV screens only shrank slightly instead of going black was that in February the utility had 100,000 tons of non-UMW coal shipped in from Wyoming.
 Such tactics by coal consumers nationwide kept the strike from causing more than occasional local inconvenience—and helped keep miners on the picket lines.
+It's hard to crack the heads of scabs with pick handle when the scabs are a thousand miles away.

 In Illinois, however, the UMW has virtually no competition.
 The state has been UMW territory since it swept the field from the rival Progressive Mine Workers of America during the mine wars of the 1930s.
 But if today's Illinois miners share their grandparents' allegiance to the union of John L. Lewis, they are different from them in nearly every other way.
 For one thing, Illinois UMW miners in 1979 are much younger than ever before (average age early thirties), and increasing numbers of them (some 200 of them by one estimate) are female.
 These changes are of more than demographic interest.
 As noted, the inexperience of young miners is a factor in many mining accidents.
-In addition their backgrounds—many of them with college educations, reared in the Vietnam era of activism, with no tradition of mining in their families— make them less docile and more questioning than the men who helped make the union such a dominant national force in the 1930s and 1940s—men who, it should be noted, occupy many leadership posts in the international union.
+In addition, their backgrounds—many of them with college educations, reared in Vietnam-era activism, and no tradition of mining in their families—make them less docile and more questioning than the men who helped make the union such a dominant national force in the 1930s and 1940s—men who, it should be noted, occupy many leadership posts in the international union.

 Indeed, the rank and file in recent years have seemed as often at war with their own leadership as with coal companies.
 The unprecedented 110-day holdout in 1977–78 revealed unexpected reservoirs of determination among union members.
 Even after the longest strike in the union's history, Illinois miners only barely ratified the second contract negotiated on their behalf in Washington after they rejected the first.
 That intramural skirmishing involves the District 12 leadership as well.
 One of the people who helped arrange that second pact was Illinois UMW president Kenneth Dawes, a man widely assumed to entertain thoughts of higher union office.